“Competing in the Olympics is every athlete’s dream”

 Rene offered to send me a training programme.
 This in itself is a real honour.
 I met a girl at church for the first time and she without hesitating agreed to run a full marathon with me.
 Training has commenced and I think we are well on our way to finish under five hours.
 Since we are two girls training by ourselves, Christine also added a few safety tips:

-6. Ask friends to wait for you at certain points.
-Use it as check in’s.
+Ask friends to wait for you at certain points.
+Use this for check in’s.
 This is also great encouragement.

 I realised that running is not really an individual sport.
 It is a team sport.
 If you want to succeed, you need a team behind you.